AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 Welcome
 =======

 This is a startup guide for the initial installation.
-CloudN is simple to install and easy to use.
+CloudN is virtual appliance that is simple to install and easy to use.
 If you are a first time user, this document is for you.

 CloudN supports REST API that allows third party software integration.
 REST API document can be found at CloudN console Help menu.
+For an example of how to use REST API, check out `this link. <http://docs.aviatrix.com/en/latest/HowTos/aviatrix_apis_datacenter_extension.html>`__

 Benefits
 ===============